Skip to content

 Raft Clustering

 LoomCache is fundamentally a distributed system.
 A single node dying should never result in lost data.
-To govern this distributed state, LoomCache implements the Raft Consensus Algorithm — the same protocol used by etcd, CockroachDB, and TiKV.
+To govern this distributed state, LoomCache implements the Raft Consensus Algorithm — a widely adopted consensus protocol for distributed systems.

 Raft Consensus Flow